qiaoruiyt/qiaoruiyt.github.io/_publications/2024-icml-freeshap.md

 ---
-title: "Robust and Fine-tuning-free Instance Attribution for Interpretable NLP"
+title: "Helpful or Harmful Data?
+Fine-tuning-free Shapley Attribution for Explaining Language Model Predictions"
 collection: publications
 link: ''
 # excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'